Anthony James (artist)

 Anthony James is a British/American artist, based in Los Angeles, known for his monumental and experiential sculptures and installations.
 His work gestures towards the theatricality of minimalism and formalism.
-There is a focus on materiality, alchemy, and a deep respect for light and space.
+Throughout his work, there is a focus on materiality, alchemy, and a deep respect for light and space.

 Early life

-Anthony James was born in England in 1974.
-He studied in London at Central Saint Martins College of Art and Design and graduated with a degree in fine art painting.
+Anthony James was born in England in December 1974.
+He studied in London at Central Saint Martins College of Art and Design from 1994 to 1998, and graduated with a degree in fine art painting.

 Art

-Portals / Platonic] Solids / Archimedean Solids, 2008–present

-The sculptures, made of stainless steel, glass, and LED lights, have shown internationally to great acclaim.
+Portals, 2008–present

+Each piece in the Portals series is composed of titanium, glass, and LED lights.
+James was inspired by Greek philosopher Plato's work, "Timaeus", specifically his description of the elements of Earth, Fire, Water and Air and their geometric correspondents.
+It debuted in 2008, and the collection continues to grow.

 Repose, 2020

-The series consists of three Ferrari bodies: the 1957 250TR, 1962 250 GTO, and the 1967 P4.
+The Repose series consists of three Ferrari bodies: the 1957 250TR, 1962 250 GTO, and the 1967 P4.
 The sculptures are presented in archival quality bronze, aluminum, and copper.

-KΘ Kalos Thanatos, 2008
+KΘ (Kalos Thanatos), 2008

-James gained international recognition in 2008 for his work Kalos Thanatos (KΘ), Greek for “beautiful death”, when he burned his Ferrari F335 Spyder in a birch forest, and then displayed it in a mirrored glass box with birch tree trunks.
-James was inspired by the ancient Greeks, who made sacrifices to Aphrodite in birch forests.
-Glenn O'Brien lauded James's Kalos Thanatos: "I miss art going out on a limb ...
-Just a slim limb that looks like there’s at least some chance of it snapping ...
-Anthony James burned his Ferrari and put it in a box, amid, actually, a bunch of limbs.
-That was going for it ... this work is pretty gutsy".
+Kalos Thanatos (KΘ), Greek for “beautiful death”, originated when James burned his Ferrari F335 Spyder in a birch forest, which was later placed in a glass box with birch tree trunks.
+James drew inspiration from the ancient Greeks, who historically made sacrifices to Aphrodite in birch forests.

 The Birch Series, 2005–present

-James originally debuted The Birch Series in New York City in 2005.
-It consisted of several variously sized, vertical light boxes with young birch tree trunks inside.
+The Birch Series originally debuted in New York City in 2005.
+It consists of several variously sized, vertical light boxes with young birch tree trunks inside.
 The sculpture series references the containment and simulation of nature.
 The works have mirrored sides, which give the illusion of an endless birch forest.
 The pieces are composed of birch trees, metal, glass, and fluorescent lights or LEDs.
 The birch tree is associated with magical symbolism.

-Of the series, James said, "I think about the containment of nature.
-The containment of our own nature.
-There’s something about the individual's journey that is really at the root of it.
-Going into the forest—not knowing what you’ll find—not knowing if you’ll ever return ...
-You can see the metaphor."
+Bullet Series, 2011–present

+The Bullet series is James' attempt to create a "visual demonstration of the universe", inspired by Italian artist Lucio Fontana.
+The pieces of the series are composed of polished steel which has been shot with a variety of firearms, puncturing the material in random areas with varying intensity.
+James described this process as "a zen practice".

 Morphic Fields, 2014

 Morphic Fields was an exhibition of bronze and limestone pieces inspired by the scientist Rupert Sheldrake's pseudoscientific theory of morphic resonance: "a process whereby self-organizing systems inherit a memory from previous similar systems."
-The sculptures are created from found materials and "through [James's] process of converting ... waste into bronze they morph into something very beautiful and precious."
+The sculptures are created from found materials.